mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 * **Email Account** Email account consisting of outgoing email configuration.
 * **Email Message** Email Message object to be sent

 The **Return type** is a boolean value.
-The Java action would connect to email server using the provided details and send an email, and would return **True** if successful otherwise the exception along with the cause.
+The Java action will connect to the email server using the provided details and send an email, and will return **True** if successful.
+If the action fails, the error object and cause will display.

 The **To**, **Subject**, and **Email Content** fields are mandatory.
 Multiple email addresses can be specified in **To**, **CC**, or **BCC** separated by a semicolon (**;**).